KArbeRes/MagentaA11yV2/public/content/documentation/web/component/modal-dialog.md

 1. Test keyboard only, then screen reader + keyboard actions

-   - Launch button: Focus visibly moves to the open dialog itself
+   - Launch button: Focus visibly moves to the open dialog itself.
-   - Arrow keys: Content within the dialog is browsed in logical order
+   - Arrow keys: Content within the dialog is browsed in logical order.
-   - Tab: Focus visibly moves to interactive controls in the dialog, starting with the first interactive control (typically close button)
+   - Tab: Focus visibly moves to interactive controls in the dialog, starting with the first interactive control (typically close button).
-   - Escape: The dialog closes and returns focus to the button that launched it
+   - Escape: The dialog closes and returns focus to the button that launched it.
-   - Space: Any buttons are activated
+   - Space: Any buttons are activated.
-   - Enter: Any buttons or links are activated
+   - Enter: Any buttons or links are activated.

 2. Test mobile screenreader gestures